The Law Behind Baldwin's Tragedy - October 25th, Hour 2

 Well, I think there's two main things, though.

-So it wasn't dealt with, and they had an opportunity to deal with it.
+And they had an opportunity to deal with it.

 Yeah, you would.

-But you know, that may not be good enough.
+But that may not be good enough.

-And you can bet if charges are brought, the prosecutors will make that argument that this is a person who uh just wasn't competent or capable enough to be handling such dangerous instrumentalities with so many other innocent people standing nearby and failed to control the weapon itself, leaving it on a card for the assistant director who should never have touched the gun to pick it up and assume that it was a cold weapon.
+And you can bet if charges are brought, the prosecutors will make that argument that this is a person who just wasn't competent or capable enough to be handling such dangerous instrumentalities with so many other innocent people standing nearby and failed to control the weapon itself, leaving it on a card for the assistant director who should never have touched the gun to pick it up and assume that it was a cold weapon.

-That it was a deadly assumption.
+That was a deadly assumption.

-We'll watch it closely, but it's certainly a little bit more complex than maybe we thought towards the end of this week.
+All right, we'll watch it closely, but it's certainly a little bit more complex than maybe we thought towards the end of this week.

 That's right.

-And that's what makes it, you know, uh criminally negligent.
+And that's what makes it criminally negligent.

-That's where the legal side comes in, and that's where it gets interesting.
+That's where the legal side comes in.

-Um, but you know, for everybody out there, whenever you hear of these incidents where there is a firearm accident of some kind, you know, learn from it.
+But, you know, for everybody out there, whenever you hear of these incidents where there is a firearm accident of some kind, you know, learn from it.

 You know, double down on your safety.